 About Jane Blount, HHP

 I received my Holistic Health Practitioner (HHP) certification from the International Professional School of Bodywork (IPSB) in San Diego, where I specialized in Therapeutic Massage and Somato-Emotional Integration.
-I have over 1,500 hours of training from IPSB and numerous continuing education providers in acupressure, neuromuscular therapy, sports massage, pregnancy massage, Thai massage, and chair massage.
+I have over 1,500 hours of training from IPSB and numerous continuing education providers in myofascial therapy, trigger point therapy, acupressure, neuromuscular therapy, pregnancy massage, and Thai massage.
 I am nationally certified and am committed to on-going continuing education.

 With over 30 years of experience as a massage therapist and bodyworker in both chiropractic and private practice settings, I bring extensive kinesthetic and anatomical knowledge and deep respect for the innate wisdom of the body to my work.

 My passion is to help people feel better by bringing about insight, healing and well-being through skilled, conscious touch and movement.

 - NCTMB – Nationally Certified in Therapeutic Massage and Bodywork

 - AMTA – American Massage Therapy Association since 1990